Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Experimental part

-Each experiment included the following steps: \begin{enumerate}[ 1)] \item The agent played the \emph{source task} (standard Pong), learned the optimal policy by DQN and obtained the optimal $Q$-function $Q_S$, environment model $F$ and experience memory $\textbf{M}_S$ that consists of 10 000 data entries collected at the end of the game. \item The agent played the \emph{target task} (standard Pong in Experiment 1, rotated Pong in Experiment 2) using random actions and obtained experience memory $\textbf{M}_T$ consisting of 10 000 data entries. \item The agent started learning the correspondence function $\mathcal{C}$ from the \emph{target task} to the \emph{source task} using the method from Section \ref{ch:tl learning} with the $Q$-function $Q_S$, environment model $F$ and experience memories $\textbf{M}_S$ and $\textbf{M}_T$, \item For every 1000 steps of correspondence function learning: \begin{itemize} \item The agent played 5 games of the \emph{target task} using the correspondence function that was being learned and the transformed $Q$-function from the \emph{source task} $Q_S(\mathcal{C}(.,.))$ (\ref{e: transformed Q}) \item Average accumulated reward per game was computed. \end{itemize}

-\item The agent played the \emph{target task} while using the learned correspondence\footnote{the correspondence that achieved the best average accumulated reward per game in the previous step was used here} and $Q$-function transferred from the \emph{source} task (while continuously fine-tuning the $Q$-function with fixed correspondence function using DQN). \end{enumerate}

-The \emph{key metric} to evaluate the success of the knowledge transfer was the average accumulated reward per game while playing the \emph{target task} with the transformed $Q_S(\mathcal{C}(.,.))$ with learned correspondence function $\mathcal{C}$.
+Each experiment consists of the following steps: \begin{enumerate}[ 1)] \item The agent played the \emph{source task} (standard Pong), learned the optimal policy by DQN and obtained the optimal $Q$-function $Q_S$, environment model $F$ and experience memory $\textbf{M}_S$ containing $10 000$ data entries collected at the end of the game. \item The agent played the \emph{target task} (standard Pong in Experiment~1 or rotated Pong in Experiment~2) using random policy and obtained data for experience memory $\textbf{M}_T$ containing $10 000$ data entries. \item The agent started learning the correspondence function $\mathcal{C}$ using the method from Section \ref{ch:tl learning} with the $Q$-function $Q_S$, environment model $F$ and experience memories $\textbf{M}_S$ and $\textbf{M}_T$, \item For every $1000$ learning steps, the agent: \begin{itemize} \item suspends learning of correspondence function $\mathcal{C}$, \item uses learnt $\mathcal{C}$ and the $Q$-function transformed from the \emph{source task}, see (\ref{e: transformed Q}), to play five games of the \emph{target task}, and \item computes the average accumulated reward per game. \end{itemize} \item The agent played the \emph{target task} while using the learned correspondence\footnote{the correspondence function that achieved the highest average accumulated reward per game in the previous step was used here} and $Q$-function $Q_S$ transferred from the \emph{source} task.
+At the same time the agent uses DQN and fixed $\mathcal{C}$ to continuously fine-tune $Q$-function $Q_T$ of the target task. \end{enumerate} The \emph{key metric} to evaluate the success of the knowledge transfer was the average accumulated reward per game.